|BACK | god & religion Summary | god & religion Full | Mentomatics | Reader Comments | My Beliefs on Religion | Godly Zones|

 HR Departments World-over have Missed this Opportunity

-unlike popular belief, is not all technology.
+IT, unlike popular belief, is not all technology.
 Since change is mainly IT-Driven and people resist change, IT has a very high behavioural component.
 A successful IT implementer has to be a people expert as much as a technology expert.

 People need support to cope with rapid IT-Driven change.
 IT departments may not be equipped to give this kind of psychological support.
 Which other department in the company can be expected to best understand the human psychology of change and support them?
 Is it Finance?
 Production?
 Obviously it is the HUMAN Resource department.